IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ### Force internet explorer to use it's best rendering engine

-## Don't keep sapis keys to javascript code
+## Don't keep apis keys to javascript code

 Unless your API key contains extra protection keeping it in the Javascript code is a mistake and any user who can access your site will can use your that api key and if it is linked to any special privileges the user can exploit your application as he wishes.

 ## Prefer http only cookies for sensitive data